Skip to main content

 Physician practices, hospitals, pharmacies, long-term care facilities, chiropractic practices, physical therapy practices, and other health care providers all depend on medical billing and coding for insurance carrier reimbursement.

-This course offers the skills needed to solve insurance billing problems, how to manually file claims (using the CPT and ICD-10-CM manual), complete common insurance forms, briefly overview trace delinquent claims, examine the process to appeal denied claims, and use generic forms to streamline billing procedures.
+This non-academic program is comprised of 80.5 hours of instruction on the skills needed to solve insurance billing problems, file claims (using the CPT and ICD-10-CM manual), complete common insurance forms, overview trace delinquent claims, examine the process to appeal denied claims, and use generic forms to streamline billing procedures.

 Details: